It’s a $3.7 billion project that would cross four states and change the landscape of the US crude oil supply.

 What’s the economic impact?

-But Archambault said his tribe will settle for nothing less than the stop of the pipeline's construction.
+But Archambault said his tribe will settle for nothing less than stopping the pipeline’s construction.

 What’s going on with the protests?